Problem Solving Using the 5 Whys

 Create individual sections for each member of the team.
 At first, each user will have their own space to brainstorm through the 5 Whys individually.
 This helps ensures the different perspectives of the problem get equal time.

 Then, create a bigger section next to the individual sections to be able to have a brainstorming session as a team.
 Depending on the size of your team, you can have smaller timed sessions or have everyone present their ideas one at a time.
+To explore more of our brainstorming templates, check out these 15 brainstorming techniques and templates you can use collaboratively with your team

 While running these brainstorming sessions in the same board, your team can use the moderator mode and live pointers tools.
 Everyone will see the exact view port and cursor of each user to make it easier to follow the session.
 Working together in the same board will also ensure all comments and feedback are located in one central place.